 (5) In this section —

-authorised person has the meaning given by section 132;
+authorised person has a meaning affected by section 132;

 person who was in charge of the vessel includes the person who was the driver, master, possessor, skipper, owner or user of the vessel or the person causing, permitting or suffering the vessel to be navigated, as the case requires.

+[Section 133 amended: No. 24 of 2023 s.
+94.]

 134. Production of proof of identity by authorised person

 (1) The chief executive officer shall issue to each authorised person, other than an authorised person who is an inspector, a certificate in the prescribed form.